piyalidas10/TypeScript-Interview-Questions-Answers/README.md

 ```
 | No. | Questions                                                                                                                                                         |
 | --- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |
-| 37  |  Create a tuple ? <br><br>
+| 37  |  Create a tuple ? <br><br> Typically an array contains zero to many objects of a single type.
+TypeScript has special analysis around arrays which contain multiple types, and where the order in which they are indexed is important.
+These are called tuples.
 ```
 type HTTTResponse = [number, string];
 const apiRes: HTTTResponse = [["200", "Ok"], ["404", "Not Found"]];
 ```
 | No. | Questions                                                                                                                                                         |
 | --- | ----------------------------------- ------------------------------------------------------------------------------------------------------------------------------ |
-| 38  |  What is Merging Interfaces ? <br><br>
-At the most basic level, the merge mechanically joins the members of both declarations into a single interface with the same name.
+| 38  |  What is Merging Interfaces ? <br><br> At the most basic level, the merge mechanically joins the members of both declarations into a single interface with the same name.
 ```
 interface Box {
   height: number;